Ozzie Albies Player Props: Braves vs. Royals

-On Saturday, Ozzie Albies (.175 batting average in his past 10 games, with a home run, a walk and three RBI) and the Atlanta Braves play the Kansas City Royals, whose starting pitcher will be Kris Bubic.
-First pitch is at 4:10 PM ET.
+On Sunday, Ozzie Albies (.220 batting average in his past 10 games, with a home run, a walk and seven RBI) and the Atlanta Braves face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Royals.
+He collected four RBI (going 3-for-5 with ) in his previous game against the Royals.

 Ozzie Albies Game Info & Props vs. the Royals